Plan 9 from Outer Space: Casting

+Ed Wood described the cast of his film as "the best I ever had".

 TV personality Vampira (Maila Nurmi) was second-billed below Lugosi in the posters and advertising.
 She recalled that Paul Marco paid her $200 to act as a vampire in the film.
 She recalled insisting that her part be silent, as she did not like the dialogue Wood had written for her.
 This recollection might be inaccurate since the zombie undead of the film are generally mute.
 She gave the film a "regal presence" and theatrical mannerisms.
 Her performance is reminiscent of a silent film actress; she credited Theda Bara as her main influence.

 Veteran character actor Lyle Talbot, billed third, first met Wood when they were both working at Universal Pictures—Wood was an ambitious production assistant who called Talbot his favorite actor, and Wood promised that someday they would make movies together.
 "Well, two or three years later I got a call from this Eddie Wood," Talbot remembered.
 I'd forgotten who he was, but he told me he had this film he was making, and he had a great part for me."
 (The picture was Glen or Glenda?, the first of three Ed Wood features in which Talbot appeared.)
 Talbot agreed to work for $300 per day, and he recalled that Wood would be out scrambling for the money so he could pay Talbot in cash at the end of each shooting day.
 "I always got a stack of singles, maybe some fives in there, and they were all sort of wrinkled, as if he'd gathered them in small amounts and stuffed them into his pockets."
 Talbot had vivid memories of the Plan 9 shoot: "On Plan 9 our studio -- what a name to call it! -- was down an alley off of Santa Monica Boulevard, and it was behind a four-story hotel that mostly housed prostitutes.
 It was this wooden shack -- maybe it had been a garage or something.
 It certainly wasn't soundproofed.
 The lights were on little music stands and they were literally tin cans with a bulb in them."

 Former cowboy star Tom Keene was still working in pictures at the time.
 After he stopped starring in westerns in 1943, he worked steadily as a character actor under the name Richard Powers.
 Wood insisted on billing him as the better-known Tom Keene.

 Lynn Lemon, who plays an unnamed minister, was one of the Baptists variously involved in the production of the film.
 J. Edward Reynolds was a leader of the Southern Baptist Convention in Beverly Hills, California, and Hugh Thomas was one of his associates from the church; both play gravediggers, and Reynolds was also the film's executive producer.
 At the time of the film's creation, David De Mering was the personal secretary and alleged lover of fellow cast member Bunny Breckinridge; his inclusion in the cast was probably a result of this association.